webqit/oohtml/explainer.md

 </body>
 ```

-From a high-level view, there will now be a one-to-one correspondence between CSS and JS:
+From a high-level view, we would now be striking new cords:
 + `<style scoped>` (for styling) - `<script scoped>` (for logic).
 + `element.style` (for styling) - `element.bindings` (for logic).